 Allocation pool

-A pool identifies the collected costs, revenues, or units that you want to allocate to activities.
+A pool identifies the collected costs, revenues, or units to allocate to activities.
 These balances can come from General Ledger or Project Accounting.
-The balances can be accumulated on a period, year-to-date, or for activity pools only life-to-date basis.
+The balances are accumulated on a period, year-to-date, or for activity pools only life-to-date basis.

 General Ledger pools